adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 ### How and why do we process your data? {: #why-we-process-data }

 - In order to inform you about urgent issues in connection with our products.
+- To provide product features where such data processing is necessary for product functionality.
 - To improve and to evaluate our products by processing and analyzing subscription downloads, extension updates, emergency downloads, uninstallation information, and issue reports you send to us.
 - For technical purposes, such as, but not limited to, preventing security attacks, to improve our website / products, to ensure website / product security.
 - To analyze aggregated website logs, and for non-EU/EEA users analytics data, to improve our website.
-- For communication and assistance purposes in our forum and blog.
+- For communication and assistance purposes in our customer support portal and blog.
 - For discussing and negotiating a partnership with you.
 - For assisting you with any issues you may have with our products.
-- For receiving donations that you send to us and for fraud detection.
+- For receiving payments that you send to us and for fraud detection.
 - To promote our products.
 - In connection with our social media pages, social networks use the data for market research and advertising purposes.
 - For evaluating your application for recruitment purposes and offering you jobs.